Updated on 3 Jan 2022

 The moment when I found out I am going to sit for a numerical test, finding out who my test provider will be is my top priority without a doubt.
 Why?
 Personally, I have sat through several tests from different test providers including SHL, Cubiks, Talent Q and Kenexa.
 And these tests themselves simply aren’t the same.
 Usually, I would only have a few days to prepare before my test date, therefore knowing which provider is responsible for the test I’ll be doing means I can practise on the right type of test without wasting time on other types.

 If the company you are applying doesn’t reveal any information about the test provider, GlassDoor or Google might help because there are people who applied for the same company and experienced the same recruitment process.
 So don’t forget to do your homework because knowing your test provider is a big advantage when it comes to the real thing.

 2. Complete several practice tests

 Practice, practice, practice is what separates successful candidates from unsuccessful ones.
 Familiarising yourself with the types of question you’ll face and learning different test layouts takes time, but I guarantee it will boost your confidence, lower stress levels, allow you to learn from your mistakes and helps you answer each question faster.

 Ideally, I find it works best when I complete several practice tests from the actual test provider.
-But if you just want to give it a try, JobtestPrep offers ‘SHL style’ tests for practice, which is very similar to the actual SHL assessment you may have to take.
+But if you just want to give it a try, JobtestPrep offers ‘SHL style’ practice tests, which are very similar to the actual SHL assessment you may have to take.
 You can also find free SHL-Style Numerical Reasoning Tests here.